 SUPPORT.
-Table 9 presents the average efficiency for each session in each treatment and the results of the one-sided permutation tests.
+Table 10 presents the average efficiency for each session in each treatment and the results of the one-sided permutation tests.
 For each treatment, the difference between the twelve-subject and eight-subject treatments is so obvious that any statistical test is superfluous.

 Theoretically, both first and second price auctions should yield one hundred percent efficiency under a zero reserve price.
-Without auctioneers (Part 1), we find that average efficiency is fairly close to 90%.
-This finding is largely consistent with theory.
-However, in the twelve-subject treatments (Part 2 of Result 9), efficiency is affected by the reserve prices.
-Results in this part are consistent with Result 6.
-For example, with ambiguity, average reserve price in FPA is significantly less than that in SPA, which leads to a higher efficiency in FPA (Part 2 (b)).
-Part 2 (c) is another consequence of the high reserve price puzzle.
-Recall that the upper bound for the optimal reserve price with no ambiguity is 0.4167 (Table 5).
-Therefore, efficiency should be no less than 75% without ambiguity.
-However, the actual efficiency is even lower than this conservative lower bound.
-Part 3 suggests that the high efficiency estimates of previous experiments might have been an artifact of a zero reserve price.
+Without auctioneers, we find that average efficiency is fairly close to 90%.
+This finding is largely consistent with theory and previous experiments.
+However, in the twelve-subject treatments, efficiency is affected by the reserve prices.
+For example, with ambiguity, average reserve price in FPA is significantly less than that in SPA, which leads to a higher efficiency in FPA.
+The fact that the presence of active auctioneers significantly reduces efficiency suggests that the high efficiency estimates of previous experiments might have been an artifact of a zero reserve price.